-- All applicants must provide official documentation demonstrating a physical address within the City of Houston limits, which is verified by HAA staff through the online Council Member verify mapping tool.
+- All applicants must provide official documentation demonstrating a physical address within the City of Houston limits which is verified by HAA staff through the online Council Member verify mapping tool.
 P.O.
 Boxes are not accepted.
-Details about documentation can be found in the Required Documents section on page 11 of this document. - Organizations or fiscal sponsors must be tax-exempt under the Internal Revenue Code Section 501(c)(3), as verified by the IRS Tax Exemption Organization Search. - An individual applicant must be at least 18 years old, which will be verified by the applicant's submission of an official state-issued identification card, passport, or other official document. - Organizations must have a current SMU DataArts profile.
-(Individuals applying for SACI funding are exempt.) - Applicants' scopes of work must have a clear public presentation component, as verified by a staff review of the application. - Applicants may only submit one application per grant program, per deadline, per year.
-Duplicate projects submitted across grant programs will be deemed ineligible. - Applicants must meet the additional specific eligibility requirements included in the grant program guidelines.
+Details about documentation can be found in the required documentation section on page 14 of this document. - Organizations or fiscal sponsors must be tax-exempt under the Internal Revenue Code Section 501(c)(3), as verified by the IRS Tax Exemption Organization Search. - An individual applicant must be at least 18 years old, which will be verified by the applicant's submission of an official state-issued identification card, passport, or other official document. - Applicants' scopes of work must have a clear public presentation component, verified by staff review of the application. - Applicants may submit only one application for each individual grant program.
+In other words, applicants cannot send multiple applications to the same grant program. - Applicants cannot use the same project proposal to apply to more than one grant program.
+Applicants should decide which grant program best aligns with their project goals and apply to that specific program. - If your project is awarded, that specific project cannot be funded again.
+Sequential projects or a series of related projects, with unique attributes, features, or iterations, are eligible provided that subsequent applications do not replicate the content or objectives of previous submissions.